ymanluk/geom99lab1/services/mydirections.md

 ____
 ## Rubric

+Note: MarkDown (.md) documents are not HTML and therefore are best viewed in the github.com website, not on the pages github.io page.
+Marking will occur using the github.com source.

 This is part of your first practical lab in Week 3

 1. A working URL properly documented in the MarkDown with a unique origin and destination earns 50%
 2. Including one to four additional functioning unique parameters from the API earns 50-70%
-3. Having 3 or more functioning unique/novel and well-thought out parameters from the API earns 70-90%
+3. Having 3 or more functioning unique/novel and well-thought out parameters from the API earns 70-90%.
+Explore the API documentation for parameters we have not used.
-4. Including more than 2 "stops", including links to display PlaceIDs on Google Maps, or other innovative presentations earns 80%-100%.
+4. Tell the story of your route.
+Include more than 2 "stops", and/or including additional links to display PlaceIDs on Google Maps, or other innovative presentations earns 80%-100%.